janessatran/janessatran.github.io/_posts/2022/2022-07-17-100-days-of-code-log.md

 **Thoughts**: A lot of this is review material because it covered component states and event handlers.
 It was a little boring because it's all review.

 **Link to work**: No links

+## Day 8: July 26, 2022

+**Today's Progress**: Started learning more about GraphQL by creating a new app with remix and vendure.

+**Thoughts**: I read through [this article about GraphQL fundamentals](https://dev.to/michlbrmly/graphql-fundamentals-hands-on-30lk) and started up a storefront app using [Vendure](https://www.vendure.io/) and [this Remix storefront starter](https://github.com/vendure-ecommerce/storefront-remix-starter).
+I'm starting to gain familiarity with how to write queries, but still have a lot to learn because I don't really understand how to use the queries to load the data where I need it.
+I'm planning to read through [this article about Remix with Apollo GraphQL](https://layercode.com/community/remix-apollo-graphql) tomorrow.
+Hopefully it clears up some of my confusion!
+I'm trying to do something seemingly simple at the moment: query for a collection via name and use the assets within that collection to load on the homepage.
+Wish me luck!!

+**Link to work**: Nothing pushed up yet, so no links!